England's Lionesses team get a fierce send-off that is towel-tally amazing

 The intricate art installation was created by an expert squad of towel turners - including hotel team members - incorporating a medley of techniques: 7,500 towels rolled, 2,250 folded, and 250 artistically fanned to create the stunning visual.

-Stijn Bastiaens, vice president marketing and loyalty, EMEA, Hilton said: “We know that it matters where you stay - and never more so than when the Lionesses stay with us during training camps.
+Stijn Bastiaens, Vice President, Marketing and Loyalty, EMEA, Hilton, commented: "At Hilton, we know that it matters where you stay - and never more so than when the Lionesses stay with us during training camps.

-“Spending so much of the year at Hilton at St George’s Park, our team members have taken care of every need - from delivering nutritious meals to restful stays - making it a true home away from home.
+"Spending many nights of the year at Hilton at St George’s Park, our team members provide our signature hospitality to make sure the players always feel at home, away from home.

 "As the team heads off for one of the biggest sporting events of the year, we wanted to show them we’re all behind them and cheering them on."